 If you work 4 days you are no longer entitled to claim JB (because you must be unemployed for 4 out of 7 days).

 Note: Jobseeker’s Benefit is paid for 234 days or 156 days depending on how many PRSI contributions you have paid.
 You are considered to be unemployed for 6 days out of the 7-day social welfare employment week.
 If you are fully unemployed you would use up your entitlement to Jobseeker’s Benefit after either 9 months (6 days of unemployment per week x 39 equals 234 days) or 6 months (6 days of unemployment per week x 26 equals 156 days).
 However if you are working part time your entitlement to Jobseeker’s Benefit may last longer.
 For example if you are entitled to 234 days JB (39 weeks) and you are working for 2 days a week and unemployed for the remaining 4 days you could continue to claim Jobseeker’s Benefit for 58.5 weeks.
+If you were working for 3 days a week you would use 3 days of your total JB entiltement and you could continue to claim JB for 78 weeks.

 If you have been working full-time and then enter a job-sharing arrangement, you are not eligible for Jobseeker's Benefit because you have voluntarily opted to work fewer hours or days.